spekulatius/PHPScraper/websites/de/examples/headings.md

 $web = new \spekulatius\phpscraper;

 /**
- * Navigieren Sie zu der Testseite.
+ * Navigation zur Testseite.
 Diese Seite enthält:
  *
  * <h1>We are testing here!</h1>
  * <p>This page contains an example structure to be parsed.
 It comes with a number of headings and nested paragraphs as an scrape example.</p>